top of page

 2. Identify your child's disability clearly and how it shows in a social environment

-Your child's disability in a class of 30 known people (school) is different from being in a class of 200 anonymous people (university or technical college).
+Your child's disability in a class of 30 known people (school) is different from being in a class of many anonymous people (university or technical college).
 How do they interact?
 Do they isolate?
 Do they have social anxiety?
 Do they need structure to make friends?
+This information is gold when choosing a good support worker later.

 3. Explore courses and institutions that offer strong welcoming structures